holoviz/panel/doc/tutorials/index.md

 # Tutorials

-These tutorials provides you with **a structured and step-by-step learning path** to **go from Zero to Hero**.
+In these tutorials I will provide you with **a structured and step-by-step learning path** to **go from Zero to Hero**.

-Each guide gradually builds on the previous ones, but it's structured to separate topics, so that you can go directly to a specific topic of interest and start learning.
+Each guide gradually builds on the previous ones, but I've structured it into separate topics, so that you can go directly to a specific topic of interest and start learning.

-We will assume you have successfully been able to [install Panel](../getting_started/installation.md) as described in the [Getting Started Guide](../getting_started/index.md).
+I will assume you have successfully been able to [install Panel](../getting_started/installation.md) as described in the [Getting Started Guide](../getting_started/index.md).
 If not please reach out for help on [Discord](https://discord.gg/rb6gPXbdAr).

 ---